 CCTV information held by The State Hospital will not be retained indefinitely.

-When information requires to be downloaded, the video information on hard disk should be downloaded on to at least two USB external storage devices and sealed in evidence bags.
-Where possible the information should be retained on the hard disk.
+When information requires to be downloaded, the video information on hard disk should be downloaded on to an encrypted USB external storage device for retention and for legitimate sharing purposes to CD's, DVD's or a USB external storage device and sealed in evidence bags.
+Third party face redaction software will be available to edit CCTV footage.